-Violations of ICANN Policy and Procedures.
 ICM, in its request for independent review, will detail the numerous ways in which its application was singled out from other sTLD applications for disparate treatment not justified by substantial and reasonable cause.
-In addition to constituting violations of the ICANN Bylaws, however, staff handling of the ICM Application repeatedly violated established ICANN policies and the procedures laid out by the Board and staff in connection with the sTLD RFP.
-While those actions and inactions are too numerous to list, ICM would like to bring to the attention of the Reconsideration Committee the decision to post the evaluation reports in December, notwithstanding the existence of a complaint pending before the ICANN Ombudsman and over the objections of the Ombudsman, and despite ICANN's repeated statements - in public and in private - that the evaluations would be posted only when the process was complete.
-27 (Exhibit G)
+In addition to constituting violations of the ICANN Bylaws, however, staff handling of the ICM Application repeatedly violated established ICANN policies.
+While those actions and inactions are too numerous to list, ICM would like to bring to the attention of the Reconsideration Committee the decision to post the evaluation reports in December, notwithstanding the existence of a complaint pending before the ICANN Ombudsman and over the objections of the Ombudsman, and despite ICANN's repeated statements - in public and in private - that the evaluations would be posted only when the process was complete.22 (Exhibit G)